 Single-family homes and villas are available in sizes ranging from 1,500 sq. ft. to more than 2,800 sq. ft.
 Prices start in the $300k’s.

 Here are some homes currently listed for sale in 55+ communities around Kissimmee:

 Where to Stay

-But one place stands out, at least for me, and that’s Gaylord Palms.
-It’s part of the Marriott family, and 9 times out of 10 it’s where I stay with my family when we visit the area.
+You've got plenty of options when coming to town to visit and tour communities, but one place stands out, at least for me, and that's Gaylord Palms.
+It's part of the Marriott family, and 9 times out of 10 it's where I stay with my family when we visit the area.

 Staying at the Gaylord is like getting a mini-tour of Florida, as the resort is divided into different themed areas that represent different parts of Florida like the Everglades, St. Augustine, and Key West.
 You really have to see it to believe it.

 Also, every year at Christmastime they have an event called ICE, where you get to walk through a 9-degree indoor winter wonderland complete with ice carvings, ice slides, and more.
 This event is popular with people from communities like The Villages and others, and they come in by the busload just for this event.